codeanddonuts/torus/README.md

 _4. Tuple_
   - Pair(2-Tuple) and Triplet(3-Tuple) classes with zip functions from lists or streams.
-  - Packs Nth element from each lists or streams and converts them to stream of tuples.
+  - Packs Nth elements from each lists or streams and converts them to stream of tuples.

 _5. Collection Manipulation Wrappers_
   - Returns the collection itself after manipulations.